The Best Way to Backup and Restore a WordPress Site

 1. Select the database to be backed up and then export all its tables in SQL format.

-But before you restore your database tables using phpMyAdmin, create a database first, and then import your backup.
+However, before you restore your database tables using phpMyAdmin, create a database first, and then import your backup.
 You can do this as shown below:

 1. Log in to your web host account and then create a new database using MySQL Databases.